-Laura Curry is an interdisciplinary artist, educator, arts administration professional, and consultant working in performance, installation, digital art, networked media and site research.
+Laura Curry is an interdisciplinary artist, educator, and consultant working in performance, installation, media, and site research.
 Laura holds an MFA from the Department of Media Study, University at Buffalo, in Media Study and Emerging Practices.

-Interested in questions located within the social, political and cultural, Laura works as a solo and collaborative artist.
-Extending her art practice into the areas of planning and design, Laura is a community engagement and site research specialist.
-Naming this practice Cultural Audit ™, Laura has conducted Cultural Audits for the cities of Los Angeles, New Orleans, Jackson Mississippi, St. Paul and Minneapolis Minnesota, Denver Colorado, Seattle Washington, Port Angeles Washington, Oregon City Oregon and Portland Oregon.
-These projects address mission driven housing, public space, master planning, communications, and strategy.
+Interested in questions located within the social, political and cultural, Laura extends her art practice into the areas of planning and design.
+Laura’s community engagement and site research practice Cultural Audit ™, has been conducted for the cities of Los Angeles, New Orleans, Jackson Mississippi, St. Paul and Minneapolis Minnesota, Denver Colorado, Seattle Washington, Port Angeles Washington, Oregon City Oregon and Portland Oregon.

-Central to Laura’s practice based research are partner projects Bike Date and Rest Stop Bike Repair Shop, which act in dialogue with each other and are conducted in the Americas.
-Through these projects, Laura situates the roadway as a social space, and transportation as a democratized resource, using direct engagement, performance, media, and object as elements in her practice.
-Laura engages Women, Trans and Female identified communities through Bike Date, and broader populations through Rest Stop Bike Repair Shop.
+Central to Laura’s practice based research is Bike Date conducted in North and South American cities.
+Through this project, Laura situates the roadway as a social space, and transportation as a democratized resource, using direct engagement, performance, media, and object as elements in her practice.
+Laura engages Women, Trans and Female identified communities through Bike Date.

 Bike Date was last conducted in Monterrey Mexico, 2017, as part of a teaching residency with University of Monterrey, and a research, site based installation with NoAutomatico.